phac-nml/legiovue/docs/output.md

 - `scored_quast_report.csv`: Scored quast report based on determined thresholds
 </details>

-Scored quast report based on adapted thresholds from [Gorzynski et al.](<10.1016/S2666-5247(22)00231-2>) to determine if the sample has any metrics that significantly deviate from the expected results
+Scored QUAST report based on adapted thresholds from [Gorzynski et al.](<10.1016/S2666-5247(22)00231-2>) to determine if the sample has any metrics that significantly deviate from the expected results

 #### Final QC Checks